- Who We Are

 Girl Scouts of the USA

-NEW YORK – Girl Scout Keke Palmer, who is working with uniquely ME!
+New York, N.Y. – Girl Scout Keke Palmer, who is working with uniquely ME!
 THE GIRL SCOUT/DOVE SELF-ESTEEM PROGRAM, has announced the release of "SO UNCOOL," her debut album out on Atlantic Records.
 The album includes the song "Skin Deep," which encourages girls to talk about self-esteem issues.

 "The words 'So Uncool' remind me of Girl Scouts because Girl Scouts is all about defying the ordinary and being yourself," said Keke Palmer, star of "Akeelah and the Bee."